How do you ship your meats? Will they stay cold enough?

 How long should I cook your products?

 Different products require different temperatures and cook times.
 Our smoked hams, for example, only require warming up while our Ring Bologna is fully cooked and ready to eat.
-More information can be found on the "Cooking Instructions" page of our website as well as in individual product descriptions.
+More information can be found on individual product pages.

 Is your beef grass-fed?